reduxframework/docs/docs/core-extensions/social-profiles.md

 The Social Profiles extension includes two helper functions.

 ### redux_render_icon_from_id()
-This function, based on the echo parameter will either echo a fully rendered icon, or return the HTML for use with your own rendering purposes.
+This function, based on the echo parameter, will either echo a fully rendered icon or return the HTML for use with your own rendering purposes.

 **Function Parameters in Order**